joshfire/woodman/README.md

 # Woodman

 Woodman is a **JavaScript logger utility** that follows the architecture, terminology and API (where applicable) of the [log4j v2](http://logging.apache.org/log4j/2.x/) Apache project.
+Woodman is roughly as simple to use as the `console` object.
+Behind the scenes though, it brings a rich configuration mechanism that lets you take precise control over **what** gets logged **where** and **how**.

 In particular, Woodman features:

 - a **logger hierarchy** to organize traces and disable log statements based on their module of origin.
 - **trace levels** similar to those exposed by the `console` object (log, info, warn, error)